PeriVV/OneMoreTest/README.md

 This is the replication package of the paper "One More Test: A Novel Approach to Generating and Selecting Fault-Revealing Unit Tests".
 It is composed of tools (including the proposed approach and baseline approaches) and data employed in the evaluation.

 # Structure
-- Code: source code of the experiment
+- Tools: source code of the experiment
 - Data: TrainingData & TestingData of experiment
-- Data/OneMoreTest: The experimental data of OneMoreTest
-- Data/Random: The experimental data of random-based selection
-- Data/Coverage: The experimental data of coverage-based selection
-- Data/Daikon: The experimental data of daikon-based selection
 - Gif: Instructions for generating test cases

-# SourceCode Description (/Code)
+# SourceCode Description (/Tools)
+- GenerateTestCases: IDEA plug-in project that randomly generates test cases
+- DataGenerator.jar: Jar package for random generation of test cases
+- randomSelection.py: main file for random selection
+- Coverage.py: main file for coverage-based selection
+- daikon.py: main file for daikon-based selection
+- OneMoreTest
     - train.py: code file for training the neural network
     - test.py: code file for testing the neural network & Test case prioritization
     - loadData.py: Loading and processing data
     - defines.py: code file for defining the file path
-- Coverage.py: main file for coverage-based selection
-- daikon.py: main file for daikon-based selection
-- DataGenerator.jar: Jar package for random generation of test cases
-- GenerateTestCases: IDEA plug-in project that randomly generates test cases

 ## Environmental requirements
 - jdk1.8/jdk11